edoardomanieri/password-manager/README.md

 ## Check it out [here](https://betterpass.fly.dev/)

-Login credentials to play around with it without creating a new user:
+Login credentials to play around with it without creating a new user
 * username: admin
 * password: admin